 Certain types of self-tapping screw have been specially designed for use with plastics.
-While regular self tapping screws are suitable for use with most plastics, Plastite screws feature more pronounced, sharper threads, which increase resistance to pull-out and stripping within low-density plastics.
+While regular self tapping screws are suitable for use with most plastics, Polyfix Screws feature more pronounced, sharper threads, which increase resistance to pull-out and stripping within low-density plastics.

 Plastic housings are commonly used alongside thread forming screws, a type of self-tapping screw which does not cut its own threads with a sharp edge, but pushes threads into a housing through deformation of material.
 For this reason, thread forming screws are only generally only a viable option with more elastic materials such as plastics.

 The advantage of thread forming self-tapping screws is that by displacing material, they create a zero tolerance fit which is more resistant to loosening.
 The downside of thread forming screws is that they require greater torque to install, and can cause disruptive internal stresses.